ICT-Denti/ICT-Denti/README.md

-- 👋 Hi, I’m @ICT-Denti
+- 👋 Hi, I’m Alexander Denti
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming, desgining
 - 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me not.